hurtn/azure-data-factory/sqlmi-cdc/README.md

 > * Create, run, and monitor the incremental copy pipeline

 ## Overview
-In a data integration solution, incrementally loading data after initial data loads is a widely used scenario.
-In some cases, the changed data within a period in your source data store can be easily to sliced up (for example, LastModifyTime, CreationTime).
-In some cases, there is no explicit way to identify the delta data from last time you processed the data.
-The Change Data Capture technology supported by data stores such as Azure SQL Managed Instances (MI) and SQL Server can be used to identify the delta data.
+The Change Data Capture technology supported by data stores such as Azure SQL Managed Instances (MI) and SQL Server can be used to identify changed data.
 This tutorial describes how to use Azure Data Factory with SQL Change Data Capture technology to incrementally load delta data from Azure SQL Managed Instance into Azure Blob Storage.
 For more concrete information about SQL Change Data Capture technology, see [Change data capture in SQL Server](/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-ver15).

 ## End-to-end workflow
 Here are the typical end-to-end workflow steps to incrementally load data using the Change Data Capture technology.